roman-milk/roman-milk.github.io/foxy-gramma.md

  "Grandma!"
 Danny said, angrily.
 "Drop it!"

  Janice narrowed her eyes at him as he called her Grandma.
 He was clearly as stubborn as his mother.
 She knew she couldn't be as direct as she was now without him turning away.
-Report_Story #3